How to enroll in health insurance outside of Open Enrollment

 Health insurance is important.
 When you have coverage you can easily receive routine checkups, fill prescriptions, visit a specialist, or take care of anything more serious.
 However, if you’re looking to enroll in health insurance outside of Open Enrollment, you don’t want to have to wait.
 In this article, we’re going to go over how Open Enrollment works, why it was created, and who is qualified for coverage outside of an Open Enrollment Period (OEP).

 What is Open Enrollment?

 One of the major changes under the Affordable Care Act (aka Obamacare) is the introduction of Open Enrollment.
 Open Enrollment is a set period of time during the year when you can buy Marketplace health insurance or change your health insurance plan.
-Last year, it fell between November 1st – December 15th.
+It’s from November 1st – December 15th in most states.

 Why does Open Enrollment exist?

 Before the Affordable Care Act, insurance companies could raise insurance premiums or refuse coverage to an individual based on their medical history.
 The Affordable Care Act made it illegal for insurance companies to deny coverage due to someone’s medical history or any type of pre-existing condition.
-It also made qualifying health insurance a requirement to have for just about all Americans.
+To avoid a situation where people only get health insurance the month they know they need medical care, the Affordable Care Act established an Open Enrollment Period so that everyone can get health insurance once a year.

 So now when someone pays their monthly insurance premium, it essentially goes into a large pot (and everyone – sick or healthy – contributes).
 And this gives insurance companies the ability to put that money towards medical care whenever a consumer needs it.